qiita-spots/qiita/INSTALL.md

 qiita pet webserver start
 ```

 If all the above commands executed correctly, you should be able to access Qiita by going in your browser to https://localhost:21174 if you are not using NGINX, or https://localhost:8383 if you are using NGINX, to login use `test@foo.bar` and `password` as the credentials.
-(In the future, we will have a *single user mode* that will allow you to use a local Qiita server without logging in.
+(Login as `admin@foo.bar` with `password` to see admin functionality.
+In the future, we will have a *single user mode* that will allow you to use a local Qiita server without logging in.
 You can track progress on this on issue [#920](https://github.com/biocore/qiita/issues/920).)